roydukkey/sass-module-config/README.md

 ### Helpers

-Two helpers have been provided to improve type checking and organisation of color and size values.
+Two helpers have been provided to improve type checking and organization of color and size values.
 These may be accessed at the `sass-module-config/helpers` namespace.

 #### `@function color($names)`